Here's everything you need to know...

 What about your caravan and trailer insurance policy?

-As a Brexit withdrawal agreement has been confirmed, you don’t currently need a Green Card to tow your caravan or trailer abroad.
-However, this position could change at the end of the transition period (31 Dec 2020) once detailed trade negotiations are completed.
-If this happens, please contact your car insurer who may need to provide separate Green Cards for your car and for your caravan or trailer.
+If you’re planning to tow your caravan or trailer abroad (including to the Republic of Ireland), you should contact your car insurer who will need to provide separate Green Cards for your car and for your caravan or trailer.

-If your car insurance is with LV= and you’re planning on driving in Europe, you can get a Green Card as a precaution.
+If your car insurance is with LV= and you’re planning to travel abroad (including to the Republic of Ireland), you must request a Green Card to make sure you’re covered.
 Please follow the instructions under the motor insurance section above to order your Green Card.